 ETSU Bill Gatton College of Pharmacy is accepting transfer applications and ready to help make the process as easy as possible.
 The college has a history of preparing successful transfer graduates with an all-time graduate rate of over 92%.In addition, Gatton offers an Academic Success Specialist, as well as tutoring services, and is committed to helping you succeed.

-Potential applicants are encouraged to contact the Office of Student Affairs to discuss the their situation prior to applying.
+Potential applicants are encouraged to contact the college's Office of Student Affairs at firstname.lastname@example.org or 423-439-6338 to discuss their situation prior to applying.

 Transfer Credit and Residency

-Transfer students are required to complete at a minimum the last two years of the curriculum in order to receive the PharmD degree from the Bill Gatton College of Pharmacy.
+Transfer students are required to complete a minimum of two years of the curriculum in order to receive the PharmD degree from Bill Gatton College of Pharmacy.>

 "My choice to transfer to Gatton was one of the best decisions I’ve ever made!
 At Gatton, I have had every resource I’ve needed to learn and thrive.
 The culture at Gatton is enveloping, and I am happy to be a part of this wonderful program!" —Stephanie Harris ('20), transfer student